zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 no such file to load -- rspec/core/rake_task
 ```

+>note
-> Note: The `--without` option on bundler is sticky.
-You can get rid of this option by running `bundle config --delete without`.
+>The `--without` option on bundler is sticky.
+To get rid of this option, run `bundle config --delete without`.

-Now you can fix it by making these Rake tasks conditional on the gem load.
+Fix the error by making these Rake tasks conditional during gem load.
 For example:

 ```ruby
 begin